veksh/ovfconf/README.md

 - untested on redhat/centos 6.x, sles 12 etc
 - only some hard-coded apps and services are supported
 - has some assumptions about configuraton file formats
+- configuration parametrs (like log file name) are hard-coded too

 # Caveats

 - redhat/centos: better enable DSA key generation in /etc/sysconfig/sshd

-# Further ideas

-- Separate configuration file with options like log location